 In the early days of diagnosis, who would have thought it possible?
 But my celiac daughter and I were closing in on the top of the mountain, the roof of Africa.

-JUST AS the sunrise begins to melt the darkness at the top of Mount Kilimanjaro, my teenage daughter Melanie crests the mountain’s first peak, Stella Point, a few steps ahead of me on the final leg of our 5 ½-day ascent to the summit.
+JUST AS the sunrise begins to melt the darkness at the top of Mount Kilimanjaro, my 17-year-old daughter Melanie crests the mountain’s first peak, Stella Point, a few steps ahead of me on the final leg of our 5 ½-day ascent to the summit.

 We’ve climbed to just shy of 6,000 meters above sea level, and are nearing the end of the seven-hour “summit assault”.
 Trudging forward into a wicked wind chill, at sub-zero temperatures, our final 1,000 meter climb has been a brutal, grueling toil.